MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 ```

 TODO:
+review the flow again, to confirm event handling and subscription has been explained as intended.
+complete the next two sections:

 #### Feature Steps

-explain the test steps with Gerkin and implementation
+explain the test steps with Jerkin and implementation

 #### Animation Component